2023/23 season expires on 31 March 2023.

 - Explorer: up to 15 non consecutive days.

 - Daily: up to 24 consecutive hours from the time of issue, or where issued in advance, valid for 24 hours from date and time requested at application

 - Monthly: between 1-31 consecutive days

-- The River Stour Trust can process applications for EA daily, weekly, monthly and annual craft registrations for private and unpowered craft online, by post and in person.
+- Environment Agency c/o River Stour Trust – we can process applications on behalf of the EA for unpowered and private use craft seeking their daily, weekly, monthly or annual craft registrations.
 We also sell copies of the Suffolk & Essex River Stour Navigation Guide.